shadowpbx/Tutorials/_posts/2026-03-31-pi-zero-2-w-boot-process.md

+---
+layout: single
-# 🚀 Raspberry Pi Zero 2 W Boot Process: A Bare Metal Guide
+title: "🚀 Raspberry Pi Zero 2 W Boot Process: A Bare Metal Guide"
+---

 If you have ever built a custom operating system or dug into low-level digital forensics, you know that understanding how a device wakes up is just as important as the OS it runs.